falcon-protocol/docs/integration-guide/ios/integration.md

 - [Manual integration](/integration-guide/ios/manual)
 - [Swift Package Manager](#swift-package-manager)

-The SDK requires the minimum iOS deployment target to be `iOS 11.0` or above.
+The SDK requires the minimum iOS deployment target to be `iOS 13.0` or above.
 It also requires Xcode version `15` or above.

 To receive release updates, subscribe to the Falcon Labs iOS SDK GitHub repository.

-## Swift Compatibility

-To ensure your build is compatible with artifacts that contain Swift, set `Build Settings > Always Embed Swift Standard Libraries` to `YES`.

-If you use Swift and build for iOS `12.2.0` or earlier, add `/usr/lib/swift` to `Build Settings > Runpath Search Paths`.
-This prevents issues with `libswiftCore.dylib`.

 ## CocoaPods